chrissantamaria/personal-docs/README.md

 The site is built using [Docz](https://www.docz.site/), a flexible documentation generator that uses [MDX](https://mdxjs.com/) (Markdown + JSX) for writing pages.

+**Notice:** This project has been put on hold until several breaking issues with docz v2 are settled, in particular with Material-UI (see my bug report [here](https://github.com/doczjs/docz/issues/979)) and styled-components.

 ## Usage

 ### Install dependencies